MrPrattASH/Game_Design_In_Construct_3/LG4_Advanced_behaviours_Construct 3/module_1_driving_gamepads_global_variables/README.md

 That's it for gamepad logic.
 You can now make anygame control by a gamepad, if you so wish.

 # Extensions & Finished Game
 Take a look at the "finished_example" above for some ways on how you might extend this game beyond what I've done here.
+You are not required to complete extentions, though you may do so if you wish to further improve your programming abilities.
 - Add a starting light animation that enables the car's driving behaviour, rather than starting the game instantly.
 - Add a UI text that displays the player's current laps.